Deconvolution of arbitrary distribution functions and densities: Finiteness of special Fourier transforms

-\section{Finiteness of Special Fourier Transforms}
+\section{Finiteness of special Fourier transforms}

-We evaluate the limits of two Fourier transforms.
-The first plays a key role in the recovery of a d.f. from its c.f. and also in our investigations of the convergence of the deconvolution function.
+We here examine the convergence behaviour of two Fourier transforms.
+The first of them plays a key role in the recovery of a d.f. from its c.f. and also in our investigations of the convergence of the deconvolution function.
+The properties of this Fourier transform are essentially derived from the sine integral, compare Appendix \ref{AppSiInt}.

-\begin{lemma} For an arbitrary c.f. $\Phi_X$, define
+\begin{lemma} For an arbitrary c.f. $\Phi_\chi$, define

 Then,